frankplus/oniro-app-builder/README.md

 ## Getting Started

 ### Install Oniro App Builder
-Download and install the `.deb` package:
+Download the latest `.deb` package from the [GitHub Releases](https://github.com/eclipse-oniro4openharmony/oniro-app-builder/releases) page or from the CI workflow artifacts, then install it:

 ```bash
 $ sudo dpkg -i onirobuilder.deb